github/freno/doc/mysql.md

   - if not provided, `freno` will assume you're interested in replication lag, and will issue a `SHOW SLAVE STATUS` to extract `Seconds_behind_master`
   - We strongly recommend using a custom heartbeat mechanism such as `pt-heartbeat`, with subsecond resolution.
 The sample query above works well with `pt-heartbeat` subsecond timestamps.
   - Strictly speaking, you don't have to provide a replication-lag metric.
 This could be any query that reports any metric.
 However you're likely interested in replication lag to start with.
+  - Note: the sefault time unit for replication lag is _seconds_
 - `ThrottleThreshold`: an upper limit for valid collected values.
 If value collected (via `MetricQuery`) is below or equal to `ThrottleThreshold`, cluster is considered to be good to write to.
 If higher, then cluster writes will need to be throttled.
+  - Note: use _seconds_ as replication lag time unit.
+In the above we throttle above `1.0` seconds.

 Looking at clusters configuration: